 Question 6: This refers to the petitioner’s most recent marital status.
 For example, if you are currently married but previously divorced, just check "married."

-Question 7: There's no need to mention personal nicknames, but do include any first or last names by which you have been commonly known, and which therefore might have made it onto paperwork that you will, now or later, be submitting to the immigration decision-makers.
+Question 7: There's no need to mention personal nicknames, but do include any first or last names by which you have been commonly known, and which therefore might have made it onto paperwork that you will, now or later, be submitting to the immigration decisionmakers.
+If you’re married and had a different last name before marriage (“maiden name”), include that.

 Question 10: A U.S. citizen can put N/A here, even if he or she was once a lawful permanent resident and had an Alien Registration Number (known as an A-Number).

-Question 11 and 12: Add the names of any prior husbands and wives, for example where the relationship ended in annulment, divorce, or death.
-Indicate the date the marriage ended.
-(This question is mostly relevant to people petitioning for immigrant spouses, but you must fill it out nonetheless.)
+Question 11 and 12: Add the names of any prior husbands and wives you may have had.
+Indicate the date the marriage ended, which would be the date of annulment, divorce (use the date of the final order signed by the judge), or death.
+(These questions are mostly relevant to people petitioning for spouses, but you must answer it nonetheless.)

 Part C- Beneficiary’s Information: